 Group Bookings

-Group bookings for 8 or more persons, including lunch packages, can also be arranged.
+Group bookings for 12 or more persons can be booked privately, and lunch packages can also be arranged.

 Kilchoman Distillery Images